wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 So maybe it's not vanity that brings me back to those old performance videos.
 Maybe it's a way of remembering who I am and who I've always been becoming.

 Aerial taught me to persist through pain, to experiment boldly, to communicate with care, and to seek out communities where I feel seen.
 It reminded me that mastery isn't about sudden flashes of brilliance, but about showing up, day after day, even when the progress feels invisible.
-That naming things is messy.
-That collaboration is something you build.
-That being weird isn't something to overcome but instead something to offer.
+It taught me how to choreograph within constraints to create something expressive not in spite of my limits, but because of them.
+It showed me that strength and flexibility aren’t just physical traits; they’re learnable dimensions that unlock new possibilities, whether on a hoop or in a research program.

 These lessons didn't stay in the studio.
-They've followed me into the lab, into my writing, into my collaborations and the questions I care about.
+They've followed me into the lab, into my methodological approaches, into the questions I care about.
 They shape how I move through academia: not with perfect grace, but with a kind of practiced stubbornness.
 A willingness to try again.

 And when I feel lost or inadequate, I return to those memories, not just for nostalgia, but for perspective.
 I remember how many times I flailed before I flew.
-How much of progress looks like failure until one day it doesn't.
+How much of progress looks like failure until, one day, it doesn't, and how growth came from repetition, not brilliance.

 Because if you fall enough times, and keep getting back up--you don't just survive it.
 You learn to fly.